A5hfak/Smart_Green_House/README.md

 # Project Setup Guide

-## Setting Up the Project on a Fresh Linux Machine
+## Setting Up the Project

-Follow these steps to get your Django project up and running on a freshly installed Linux machine.
+Follow these steps to get the Django project up and running.

 ### 1. Install Python and pip

 Make sure Python 3 and pip (Python's package installer) are installed.

 #### Check if Python is installed:
 ```bash
 python3 --version
 ```

 If Python is not installed, run:
 ```bash
 sudo apt update
 sudo apt install python3 python3-pip python3-venv
 ```

-2. Set Up a Virtual Environment (Optional but Recommended) Creating a virtual environment isolates project dependencies and ensures compatibility.
+2. Set Up a Virtual Environment (Optional but Recommended) Create a virtual environment:

-Create a virtual environment:
 ```bash
 python3 -m venv myenv